NickHeiner/iberville/README.md

 ### Lessons learned
 * Log everything
+* Iterative development is your friend
 * Make everything a param that can be tweaked.
 Really interesting algorithms can easily be torpedoed by crappy params.
+* For once, I actually need to slow down and think about what I'm typing.